 The red-brown Independence Monument was built in 1958, its shape reminds of old Khmer architecture.
 It commemorates the independence, achieved by King Sihanouk in 1953 by negotiations with France.
 Before the Independence, Cambodia was part of the French colony Indochine Française.

 King Ponhea Yat built the temple between 1422 and 1443.
 "Wat Ounalom" was devastated by the "Khmer Rouge".
 Today, Wat Ounalom is the most important temple in the country, where the Buddhist head of Cambodia resides.
 There are many monks in the monastery, who give the temple a great spiritual power.

 The "Friendship Monument" commemorates the invasion of the Vietnamese in 1979, which ended the rule of the "Khmer Rouge".
-But the Vietnamese troops, were not seen as liberators but as occupiers.
+But the troops from Vietnam were not seen as liberators but as occupiers.
 Many Cambodians still don't like the Vietnamese.
 But would they prefere to live under the rule of the Khmer Rouge?
 The Cambodia-Vietnam Friendship Monument is still important for both countries.

 The "Palace of Justice" with its pointed roof, stands diagonally opposite of the "Silver Pagoda".
 One of the tallest buildings of Phnom Penh in the traditional style of South East Asian architecture.
 The "Supreme Court" is the highest court in Cambodia.

 Through the many monks and students, this temple is one of the liveliest of the city.
 The name "Wat Moha Montrei" means "Temple of the Great Minister", because the Minister of King Monivong was very committed to the construction of the temple.